 The TimeSplitters series uses both AKA 47 names and real gun names in about equal measure.
 You can shoot someone with a Luger pistol in TimeSplitters 2, but the AK-47 is referred to as the "Soviet S-47".
 In Future Perfect, they drop the real names — the Lugers are Krugers, and the S-47 is the Soviet Rifle.
 Most of the weapons have generic names — Shotgun, Pistol 9mm, etc.

 Stalker: Shadow of Chernobyl has a variety of weapons, ranging from semi-antique to state-of-the-art, which are given obscure alternate names, though they exist in real life (for the most part).
-Examples: the AK-74 becomes the "Akm 74/2", the AKS-74U is the "Akm 74/2U", the AN-94 Abakan is the "Obokan", the Franchi SPAS-12 is the "SPSA14", and so on.
+Examples: the AK-74 becomes the "AKM-74/2", the AKMSU is the "AKM-74/2U", the AN-94 Abakan is the "Obokan" or the "AC-96/2", the Franchi SPAS-12 is the "SPSA14", and so on.

 Curiously inverted at times in Black - while all the gun names are real, many of the models are heavily modified to the point that they may not be able to fire at all in the real world (the Uzi with two charging handles is particularly infamous).

 No One Lives Forever uses this, with the exception of M79 grenade launcher and AK-47.
-What's most puzzling, the Dragunov Sniper Rifle is referred to as "Geldmacher SVD", while "SVD" only would suffice (like in the "Klobb" case for GoldenEye, it was named after a dev team member).
+What's most puzzling, the Dragunov sniper rifle is referred to as the "Geldmacher SVD", where just "SVD" would suffice (like in the "Klobb" case for GoldenEye, it was named after a dev team member).
 Same goes for the sequel.